ucrawler/nntplexer/README.md

 You need:

-1 or more hetzner 2 core vm's for internal
+1 or more hetzner 2 core vm's for internal and

-and

-1 upto 4 hetzner 1 core vm's for external (RRDNS)
+1 upto 4 hetzner 1 core vm's for external (RRDNS) and

-and

 1 or more accounts from https://whatsmyuse.net/ for every internal backend backbone.

-Clients are load balanced using ip hash, hit the same internal always to protect your accounts :-)
+Clients are load balanced using ip hash, hit the same internal always to protect your accounts. :-)

 Destroy and re-create VM when reaching 20 TB to reset bandwidth and avoid paying the 1 EUR per TB surcharge.